 - Do not worry about keywords or SEO.
 Just focus on describing what is in the photo.
 SEO should be considered a side benefit and not the goal for writing good ALTs.

 Here are some good examples of Image Descriptions.
 Note the concept and/or function in each:

 - Graduate student taking notes during a class lecture.

 - Facilities Management staff member leading a safety inspection.

-- Male and female chemistry students dressed in lab safety gear, testing colorful vials of liquid.
+- Chemistry students in lab safety gear, testing vials of liquid.

 In Michigan Tech’s OU Campus CMS, there are a couple places you may come across the need for Image Descriptions.
 The first is the “Description” field when you are inserting an image onto your page or in a snippet.
 The second is in the “Image Description” field of the MultiEdit Content screen for both pages and personnel items.